tanmaykundapur/task-manager/README.md

 - expo, react, react-native

 ## License & Acknowledgements
-This project was built as part of a technical screen for StartChapterOne.
+This project was built as part of a technical screen for ChapterOne.